chase0213/Geocodecs/README.md

 ```
 geo = Geocodecs()
 ```
-- get url from address
+- get url from address (addresses can be Kanji character)
 ```
 url = geo.geocoding_from_address(address="Yokohama")
 ```